GiorgioLimoncella/NonDifferentialityTest/README.md

 * code to run a novel test designed to detect non-differential sensitivity of an indicator
 * code to run a simulation to assess power of the test
-* simulation results for sone specified scenarios (in the Shinity Ap).
+* simulation results for some specified scenarios (in the Shiny Ap).

 ## Shiny App